AdobeDocs/cc-libraries-api/src/pages/integrate/setup/oauth/index.md

 # How to get access tokens with OAuth

-All calls to the CC Libraries API must include an access token in the headers.
+All calls to the Libraries API must include an access token in the headers.

 In a production integration, you can get a user's access token through an OAuth 2.0 workflow.